Woman Haters: Production

 Woman Haters was filmed over four days on March 27–30, 1934.
 It was the sixth entry in Columbia's "Musical Novelty" series, with all dialogue delivered in rhyme.
 Jazz Age-style music plays throughout the entire short, with the rhymes spoken in rhythm with the music.
 Being the sixth in a “Musical Novelties” short subject series, the movie appropriated its musical score from the first five films.
 The song “My Life, My Love, My All”, featured in this short, was originally “At Last!” from Umpa, a previous "Musical Novelty" entry.
 Other music cues used in other Columbia "Musical Novelty" shorts like School for Romance and Susie's Affairs.

 Curly Howard was billed under his pre-Stooge name "Jerry Howard" in this short.

-The Stooges had different names in this short: Curly is "Jackie", Moe is "Tom", and Larry is "Jim".
-This also marked one of the few Stooge shorts that features Larry as the lead character.
+The Stooges have different names: Curly is "Jackie", Moe is "Tom", and Larry is "Jim".
+This is one of the few Stooge shorts that features Larry as the lead character.
 Others include Three Loan Wolves and He Cooked His Goose.

-Bud Jamison's character delivers the first "eye pokes" to the Stooges, as part of the initiation into the Woman Haters Club.
-He pokes Larry in the eyes first, followed by Curly.
-Finally, he delivers an eye poke to Moe, who mistakenly blames Curly and promptly slaps him, igniting the first real Stooge brawl of the short films.

-This short includes a young Walter Brennan playing the train conductor being initiated into the Woman Haters Club by Moe and Curly.)
+Thirty-nine year old Walter Brennan plays the train conductor being initiated into the Woman Haters Club by Moe and Curly.)

-In contrast to later Stooge films, Larry and Curly are more willful and defiant to Moe, even giving him some slapstick vengeance of their own, rather than being mere subordinates.

-Curly delivers his first "woob-woob-woob-woob!" and "Nyuk, nyuk, nyuk" in this short, although the latter is not quite delivered in the eventual "classic" style.

-Curly spends most of this short wearing pants that are split in the back.

-This was Marjorie White's final film role, who died in a car accident in 1935.